rwxrob/hugo-tutorial-link-data-to-type/README.md

 ```

 There are obviously lots of variations of this but you get the idea.
-The first line is the key.
-This line looks up the `.Site.Data.person`
+The first line is the key, literally.
+This [`index` Go text template
+function](//golang.org/pkg/text/template/#hdr-Functions) looks up
+the item in the `.Site.Data.person` map that has the index key
-logical data object and matches the base file name (aka
-`.File.LogicalName`) of the content file being used to generate the
+matching the base file name (aka `.File.LogicalName`) of the content
-HTML that will be served up from `/person/robmu/` for example.
-If
+file that triggers the generation of the HTML that will be served
+up from `http://localhost:1313/person/robmuh` for example.

+Notice `substr` chops the last three characters off of `.File.LogicalName`,
+which is why we name all our `content/person` files with `.md` at
+the end.

+### Try It Out

-everything is set you should be able to run `hugo server` and pull
+If everything is set you should be able to run `hugo server` and
-it up at `http://localhost:1313/person/robmuh`.
-Keep in mind that
+pull it up at `http://localhost:1313/person/robmuh`.
+Keep in mind
-`http://localhost:1313/person` will not yet work.
-We'll do that
+that `http://localhost:1313/person` will not yet work.
+We'll do
-next.
+that next.

 ## Viewing Collections